 A Progress Check

 Getting an update on the work is likely the outcome you think of first when thinking about the one-on-one meeting.
 Without question, this is important, and yet it is only the most basic purpose of the meeting.
 Use the meeting to understand where people are, what is working, and where they are frustrated.
 Use this as a time too to understand the barriers and challenges they have now and anticipate in the time before you will meet again.
-Make sure too that you answer any questions they may have for you.
+Lastly, make sure that you answer any questions they may have for you.

 A Goal Check